Sault Ste. Marie, Ontario: Alternative energy

 The Sault Ste.
 Marie Solar Park (68 MW), co-generation plant (Brookfield Power), F. H. Clergue Hydroelectric Generating Station, nearby Prince Township Wind Farm (189 MW) and several nearby hydroelectric dams, form part of the city's push to develop alternative forms of energy and gain the title of 'Alternative Energy Capital of North America'.
-Two other wind farms are proposed for the area: the Goulais wind farm (25 MW) and the Bow Lake wind farm (58 MW), in partnership with the Batchewana First Nation of Ojibways to be built near Montreal River Harbour.
+Two other wind farms are proposed for the area: the Goulais wind farm (25 MW) and the Bow Lake wind farm (58 MW), in partnership with the Batchewana First Nation to be built near Montreal River Harbour.

 Elementa Group has built a pilot waste-to-energy plant in Sault Ste.
 Marie, and the local Public Utilities Commission (PUC) collects methane gas from the city's landfill.
 The city's street lights fully utilize LED technology and as recently as 2021, there has been progress made as the city has begun to budget for the purchase of electric vehicles, starting in 2022, to replace their fleet of gasoline powered vehicles.
 Sault Ste.
 Marie is also the location of the headquarters of Heliene, a solar energy equipment manufacturer.

 In 2021, Sault Ste.
-Marie and the PUC began construction and modification on the city's power grid, along with Overland Contracting Canada—the project is budgeted to cost $34m CAD and is called the Sault Smart Grid Project (SSG Project), the project is the first of its kind to be implemented on a community wide scale in Canada and utilizes new technologies which will optimize voltage, automate distribution, and will incorporate advanced metering infrastructure; the SSG Project is expected to reduce electricity costs for residential and commercial customers of the PUC and will assist in reducing the frequency and length of power outages through immediate location of outages and increased reliability of the power supply, it will also allow for efficient additions to the power grid in the future.
-The project is expected to be completed by the end of 2022.
+Marie and the PUC began work on the Sault Smart Grid (SSG) Project.
+The project utilizes new technologies which will optimize voltage, automate distribution, and incorporate advanced metering infrastructure.
+It is expected to reduce electricity costs for residential and commercial customers of the PUC, and will help reduce the frequency and length of power outages through immediate location of outages and increased reliability of the power supply.
+It will also allow for efficient additions to the power grid in the future.
+The SSG was officially launched in November 2023, with Canadian Prime Minister Justin Trudeau in attendance.